-SOW structure: The Initiating and Partnering PIs must create a joint SOW.
-For contractual purposes, an identical copy of the joint SOW must be submitted by each PI.
-The SOW is a concise restatement of the research proposal that outlines and establishes the PI's performance expectations and timeline during the period of performance of the award.
+SOW structure: The SOW is a concise restatement of the research proposal that outlines and establishes the PI's performance expectations and timeline during the period of performance of the award.
 Although some allowance is made for problems encountered and uncertainties that are part of research, the PI is expected to meet the provisions and milestones in the SOW.
 Failure to meet deliverables as defined by tasks may result in withdrawal of funds.